mauro10051/MaGo-AgoraAI/README.md

 # 🏩 MaGo AgoraAI

-Where artificial minds debate like scholars of antiquity.
+Where Artificial Minds Engage in Scholarly Debates, Just Like in the Halls of Antiquity

-MaGo AgoraAI: An Experiment in Applied Epistemology for Artificial Intelligence  👉 [Read the full abstract in English](./docs/abstract.md)
+MaGo AgoraAI: An Experiment in Applied Epistemology for Artificial Intelligence 👉 Read the Full Abstract in English

-Starting from a single question, AgoraAI generates concept maps, simulates interviews, lectures, and interdisciplinary academic debates between artificial agents.
+MaGo AgoraAI is an innovative system that harnesses the power of dialogue between specialized agents to build knowledge across multiple layers.
+It begins with a single question, progressing through phases of conceptual mapping, structured outlines, simulated interviews, academic lectures, and interdisciplinary debates among artificial agents.

-MaGo-AgoraAI is an innovative system that leverages the power of dialogue between specialized agents to build knowledge at successive levels.
-Starting from simple questions and answers, the system progressively generates conceptual maps, structured outlines, in-depth interviews, and expert debates, ultimately resulting in complete and coherent university-level theses.
-Each phase of the process is fueled by the interaction between differentiated roles, creating a continuous enhancement ecosystem that improves the quality and depth of responses through mutual collaboration and correction.
-A system that goes beyond the simple "outcome" of a question, building dynamic and scalable knowledge.
+From these simple beginnings, the system gradually constructs comprehensive university-level theses.
+This process involves agents in different roles—each contributing unique insights and enhancing the overall discourse.
+With every iteration, the responses are refined through mutual collaboration and correction, forming an ongoing cycle of continuous improvement.

----
+MaGo AgoraAI goes beyond simply providing an answer to a question.
+It builds dynamic, scalable knowledge that grows deeper with each phase, leveraging the power of agent-based interactions to generate truly comprehensive, interdisciplinary insights.

 ## 🌟 Key Features